The list-Ramsey threshold for families of graphs: Allowing forests

 \subsection{Proof of Proposition~\ref{prop:BC}}

-A connected graph $G$ with $m(G) \le 1$ whose every edge is assigned a list of $r \ge 2$ colours is called \emph{nontrivial} if it contains an odd cycle, $r=2$, and all the lists are identical; otherwise, we call $G$ \emph{trivial}.
+A connected graph $G$ with $m(G) \le 1$ whose every edge is assigned a list of $r \ge 2$ colours is called \emph{nontrivial} if it contains an odd cycle, $r=2$, and all the lists of colours for edges in the cycle are identical; otherwise, we call $G$ \emph{trivial}.

 \begin{claim} Suppose that every edge of a connected graph $G$ with $m(G) \le 1$ is assigned a list of $r \ge 2$ colours.
 There is a colouring from these lists such that every monochromatic subgraph is a star forest unless $G$ is nontrivial. \end{claim}